kencu/Build-Scripts/README.md

 Some documentation is built and installed.
 You can run `clean-docs` to remove most of it.
 Use `sudo` if you installed into a privileged location.

-## Autotools

-Autotools is its own special kind of hell.
-Autotools is a place where progammers get sent when they have behaved badly.

-On new distros you should install Autotools from the distribution.
-The packages in the Autotools collection which should be installed through the distribution include:

-* Aclocal
-* Autoconf
-* Automake
-* Autopoint
-* Libtool

-The build scripts include `build-autotools.sh` but you should use it sparingly on old distros.
-Attempting to update Autotools creates a lot of tangential incompatibility problems (which is kind of sad given they have had 25 years or so to get it right).

-If you install Autotools using `build-autotools.sh` and it causes more problems then it is worth, then run `clean-autotools.sh`. `clean-autotools.sh` removes all the Autotools artifacts it can find from `/usr/local`. `clean-autotools.sh` does not remove Libtool, so you may need to remove it by hand or reinstall it to ensure it is using the distro's Autotools.

 ## Sanitizers

 One of the benefits of using the build scripts is, you can somewhat easily build programs and dependent libraries using tools like Address Sanitizer (Asan) or Undefined Behavior Sanitizer (UBsan).
 Only minor modifications are necessary.